-Over the next decade, the company experienced rapid growth and became one of the go-to online travel sites.
-In 2011, Skyscanner acquired similar platform Zoombu in the European market.
 The company then expanded into China by partnering with Baidu, China’s largest search engine.
 Two years later, a new office was opened in Miami, Florida.

 The Skyscanner platform is available online and through an app, with both free to use for consumers searching for travel deals.